patcrowe/code_samples/README.md

 # code_samples
-A few samples of code I have written. \n
+A few samples of code I have written.

 All code here is written in C++